Cellosaurus logo

 https://api.cellosaurus.org/search/cell-line?q=group:fish&format=json

-Q33: What is the meaning of the different two-letter line codes in the text version of the Cellosaurus?
+Q33: What is the meaning of the different two-letter line codes in the text version of Cellosaurus?

 Here is an explanation of these codes